 For example, many suffering from chronic fatigue syndrome “complain of gut dysfunction.”
 So, researchers tried giving people probiotics to see if their mental and emotional state could be improved, and indeed, it appeared to help.

 What about healthy people, though?
 This is the study that really rocked the scientific establishment.
-An assessment of the psychotropic properties of probiotics.
-One month of probiotics was found to significantly decrease symptoms of anxiety, depression, anger and hostility.
+“An assessment of the psychotropic…properties” of probiotics.
+One month of probiotics was found to significantly decrease symptoms of anxiety, depression, anger, and hostility.
 How is that possible?
-Well, a variety of medchanisms have been proposed for how intestinal bacteria may be communicating with our brain.
+Well, a variety of mechanisms has been proposed for how intestinal bacteria may be communicating with our brain.

-So, might people suffering from certain forms of mental health problems benefit from a fecal transplant from someone with more happy go lucky bacteria?
-We don’t know, but this ability of probiotics to affect brain processes is perhaps one of the most exciting recent developments in probiotic research
+So, might people suffering from certain forms of mental health problems benefit from a fecal transplant from someone with a more kind of happy-go-lucky bacteria?
+We don’t know, but this ability of probiotics to affect brain processes “is perhaps one of the most exciting recent developments in probiotic research.”

 Please consider volunteering to help out on the site.